Yes, nachos are a meal.

 - In a medium size skillet, add the ground beef substitute and the olive oil.

 - Note: if using Beyond Meat, I recommend adding ¼ tsp sea salt to the skillet.
-Beyond Meat ground beef always needs a little seasoning in my book!
+Beyond Meat ground beef needs more seasoning than other brands.

 - Let the meat substitute cook in the olive oil until it is warmed through and slightly browned on the outside, about 10-12 minutes.